roc-11/max-rehab/README.md

 * The code to create the quotation marks around the reviews was adapted from a YouTube tutorial on the 'Designer Who Codes' channel.
 The video can be found [here](https://www.youtube.com/watch?v=pm5sdN8kLyY "Link to designer who codes YouTube").
 * The code for the 'about our team' section was inspired and adapted from Code Institute student Kristian D Smith's webiste for ['Wave'](https://kristiandsmith.github.io/wave-project-1-official/ "Link to Wave homepage").
 The respository can be found [here](https://github.com/KristianDsmith/wave-project-1-official/tree/main "Link to Wave repo").
+* The code for the contact form was adapted from the [Code Institute](https://codeinstitute.net/ie/ "Link to Code Institute homepage") Love Running Project.

 ## Acknowledgements